Attractions in Adelaide

 Adelaide Botanic Gardens, Adelaide, Tel.
 8222 9311

-This spectacular glasshouse is adjacent to the Botanic Gardens of Adelaide and contains tropical plants and a tropical rainforest.
+This spectacular glasshouse is adjacent to the Botanic Gardens of Adelaide and contains a lush display of lowland rainforest plants from northern Australia, Papua New Guinea, Indonesia and the nearby Pacific Islands.
 It is open daily from 10.00 am to 4.00 pm (open to 5.00pm during daylight saving).
-A small admission fee is charged.
+Entry is free.

 North, South, East and West Terraces, Adelaide

 Adelaide is known as 'the city in a park' because it is bordered by public parklands to the north, south, east and west of the central business district.
 These are suitable for picnics and family activities.

 King William Street, around the corner from North Terrace, Tel.
 8203 7203